0x5e/homebridge-tuya-platform/README.md

 - `options.password` - **required** : Password
 - `options.appSchema` - **required** : App schema. 'tuyaSmart' for Tuya Smart App, 'smartlife' for Smart Life App.
 - `options.homeWhitelist` - **optional**: An array of integer home ID values to whitelist.
 If present, only includes devices matching this Home ID value.
+- `options.sceneWhitelist` - **optional**: An array of integer scene ID values to whitelist.
+If present, only includes scene matching this Scene ID value.

 ## Limitations